cohenlabUNC/clpipe/CONTRIBUTING.md

 `git rebase develop`

 ### Merging your Feature into Develop

+#### Merge Checklist

+When your feature is complete, make sure you have completed the following tasks before merging:

+- Ensure you have created tests to cover the feature (ideally this is done *before* you start coding the feature)
+- Ensure all tests pass
+- Ensure your code is documented - functions should have explanation, and unintuitive sections of code should include elaborating comments
+- Add a description of the feature to the latest section of the changelog
+- Add user documentation if your feature should be known by the user

+#### Request to Merge into Develop

 Unless you are a core clpipe contributor, merging into `develop` from your feature should be done via a pull request on GitHub.
 This will allow core contributors to review